FireSparkt/eaglercraft-final/README.md

 3. On macOS or Linux, repeat step 7 in [Creating a Server - Bukkit](#Creating-a-server---Bukkit), but navigate to `java/bungee_command` this time
 4. To add some bungee plugins, download the plugin's JAR file and place it in `java/bungee_command/plugins`

-There are alot more configurations in EaglercraftBungee, but this should set you up
+There are alot more configurations in bungeecord, but this should set you up

 **Your server is now ready.** Visit any client, and go to 'Multiplayer' from the main menu.
 Select 'Direct Connect', type `127.0.0.1:25565` and press 'Join Server'
 **It should allow you to connect, if not, check the two terminal windows for errors**